 Questions may also be about success rates, or Alcoholics Anonymous speakers may answer questions about what alcoholism is, or how a nonalcoholic can be a support to an alcoholic.

 For those who aren’t able to listen to these kinds of talks themselves, talks are available on tape to listen to, or to play at meetings.

 The tapes are available online at The Primary Purpose Website:

 and at the Alcoholics Anonymous AA Speaker Tapes site:

 You can also contact a local Alcoholics Anonymous group for information about obtaining speakers’ tapes.

 In the UK, as an alternative to the AA speaker, I often give talks on alcoholism, the dangers, signs and solutions.

 I can deliver talks to schools, doctors, woman’s institutes, prisons etc.

-Please click here to contact me with your requirements and I will be happy to discuss these with you.
+Please use the form at the bottom of this page and fill in your requirements and I will be happy to discuss these with you.